secretstartups/handbook/finance/expenses/index.html.md

 ## Approving Expense Reports

 1. All expense reports are approved by the team members direct manager or their designated approver when they are out of the office.
-1.
+1. It is expected that the expense report approver will perform a complete review to ensure the reasonableness and accuracy of the submitted expenses.
 1. Expensify will send a notification email to the designated approver when a team member submits an expense report.
     * Click on the report name in the body of the email
     * Review each expense for the correct amount of the receipt and the report
     * Check for customers or project name if applicable under Tag
-    * We required a receipt for any expense greater than $25 (except for Billable policy)
+    * We required a receipt for any expense greater than a $5 cash purchase (except for Billable policy)
     * Select [Approve and Forward] option and Expensify pre-populated the email address.
 Note, Expensify is updating their coding to address a small glitch in this field.
 If it is empty, please send it to **Montpac** (gitlab-expensify-mp@montpac.com)
     * **Important** - please do not use [Final Approval] because Expensify will not send the email notification for payment approval and it will delay the reimbursement process
     * Manager can delegate the approval process during PTO: